-UK’s PrimaryBid raises $50M as its retail investing platform sees a Covid-19 surge of activity – TechCrunch
+UK’s PrimaryBid raises $50M as its retail investing platform sees a COVID-19 surge of activity – TechCrunch

 The LSE Group might provide a clue to which geographies might be future targets for PrimaryBid: the Borsa Italiana exchange in Italy, as well as the Turquoise pan-European equities market are also part of the group’s footprint.

-“This investment builds on our collaboration with PrimaryBid and is part of London Stock Exchange Group’s commitment to broadening retail investor access to public equity markets,” said Charlie Walker, Head of Equity and Fixed Income, Primary Markets at London Stock Exchange plc, in a statement.
+“This investment builds on our collaboration with PrimaryBid and is part of London Stock Exchange Group’s commitment to broadening retail investor access to public equity markets,” said Charlie Walker, head of Equity and Fixed Income, Primary Markets at London Stock Exchange plc, in a statement.
 “Through PrimaryBid’s innovative offering, retail investors have been able to access capital raisings on the same terms as institutional investors, supporting the U.K.’s public companies by providing additional capital and liquidity.
 PrimaryBid has become an important part of the U.K.’s capital raising ecosystem and we look forward to working with them to further enhance retail investor access to capital markets within the U.K. and globally.”

 The startup is not disclosing its valuation with this round, which follows a Series A in September 2019 of $8.6 million.
-This latest Series B has been the subject of rumors since this summer (and most recently a report last night that the round had finally closed),
+This latest Series B has been the subject of rumors since this summer (and most recently a report last night that the round had finally closed).

 PrimaryBid’s growth comes at a time when a number of startups have been building investment services targeting niche opportunities, and services for those who are underserved.
-Rally last month demonstrated that there is definitely money and opportunity in providing a way to invest in (not buy) collectibles; Yieldstreet has built a platform to introduce investors to new investment classes too like shipping; and companies like Stash, Revolut and Robinhood are also bringing trading and investing to a new class of consumers.
+Rally last month demonstrated that there is definitely money and opportunity in providing a way to invest in (not buy) collectibles; Yieldstreet has built a platform to introduce investors to new investment classes too, like shipping; and companies like Stash, Revolut and Robinhood are also bringing trading and investing to a new class of consumers.

 That doesn’t mean that new entrants focusing on smaller investors and niche opportunities in the investment market are without their own challenges.
 Revolut has faced controversies around the conduct of executives (however, these appear to have been resolved: it’s still raising hundreds of millions of dollars).
 YieldStreet recently sued (and won) a case against a ship recycling company, but at the same time it appears to be under investigation for some of its practices.
-And Robinhood indefinitely postponed its plans to launch in the UK after putting its expansion plans on hold earlier this year.
+And Robinhood indefinitely postponed its plans to launch in the U.K. after putting its expansion plans on hold earlier this year.

 PrimaryBid’s recent growth has come on the back of a choppy year in the public markets and the world of investment.

-Just as Covid-19 disrupted other aspects of our life, the early months of the pandemic saw a major freeze descend on the world of trading.
+Just as COVID-19 disrupted other aspects of our life, the early months of the pandemic saw a major freeze descend on the world of trading.
 With many unsure of how future months might play out in terms of local and global economics, the IPO market all but dried up and trading slowed down.

 Then, things began to thaw, with activity picking up gradually and effectively under new terms: for now, everything is remote.
 And what’s more, the new playing field means a new opportunity for new players.